wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 office manager.
 What I did might be considered overboard.

 I put an ad on Craigslist.
 We got over 200 responses.
-I brought the list down to around 100 and sent out invites and asked peoiple to schedule themselves for an interview through [YouCanBook.me](https://gb.youcanbook.me/) I blocked out over two weeks of time, and broke the interviews into 20 minute blocks.
+I brought the list down to around 100 and sent out invites and asked people to schedule themselves for an interview through [YouCanBook.me](https://gb.youcanbook.me/) I blocked out over two weeks of time, and broke the interviews into 20 minute blocks.
 Over 60